-Rose Bourke from website, The Best Best Man offers some top speech writing tips / best man speech advice.
-You want to give a best man’s speech that will leave people smiling and hopefully laughing along with your well thought out anecdotes.
+Rose Bourke from website, The Best Best Man offers some top best man speech advice and everything you ever wanted to know about writing and delivery.
+Follow these tips to give a best man’s speech that goes down in history.

 Image courtesy of Sarah Young

 The best speeches start by thinking about the audience and what they want to hear.
 A wedding is a time when people of all ages come together– from five year old flower girl to 95 year old great-granny.
 That is what makes the best man speech such a challenge.
 If you were writing a film for this audience, you would be aiming for a PG rating.

 Luckily you are not writing a film script.
 A best man speech should be just three to four minutes long.
 That’s only about 420 to 550 words.
 You want to make each word count.

 Always start by introducing yourself and acknowledge the honour of being asked to be a part of this special day.
 Thank the bride’s and groom’s families for all the effort that has gone into the wedding.
 Then thank the groom for giving you the chance to talk about him, without interruption, to a whole room full of his family and friends.

 Explain how and where you first met the groom.
 We want to know what he looked like as a six year old wearing his DangerMouse tee-shirt.
 Then tell a brief funny story or two about the groom.
 Tell us about his bad taste in music, his incompetence at sport, his embarrassing habit of playing air guitar after a few drinks at the pub, or about his ability to look tough just long enough to get himself safely out of trouble.
 Never ever mention past girlfriends and never include anything sexually explicit.
 (Yes, the R18 wedding speech happens.)